The effects of voltage and frequency variation on the transformer is discussed in this article.

 Now consider some operating condition of transformer

 - The flux density (Bmax) will remain unchanged (V/f α φ).
-So the no load current will also remain unaffected.
+So the no-load current will also remain unaffected.

-- If transformer is operated with increased voltage and frequency in the same proportion, the core loss may increase to an intolerable level.
+- If the transformer is operated with increased voltage and frequency in the same proportion, the core loss may increase to an intolerable level.

-- If frequency is increased with constant supply voltage (V/f α φ) – Hysteresis loss reduced and eddy current loss unaffected.
+- If the frequency is increased with constant supply voltage (V/f α φ) – Hysteresis loss reduced and eddy current loss unaffected.

-Some increase in voltage could, therefore be tolerated at higher frequencies, but exactly how much depends on the relative magnitude of the hysteresis and eddy current losses and the grade of iron used in the transformer core.
+Some increase in voltage could, therefore, be tolerated at higher frequencies, but exactly how much depends on the relative magnitude of the hysteresis and eddy current losses and the grade of iron used in the transformer core.